seb303/DnBrowse/README.md

 Denizen tool which creates an HTML interface to browse Flags and Notes.

-v0.5 2022-06-26
+v0.6 2022-06-28

 ## Installation

 Requires Denizen-1.2.5-b6309-DEV or newer.

-Copy the files into the `Denizens` directory (within scripts/ and webroot/dnbrowse/).
+Copy `scripts` and `webroot/dnbrowse` into `plugins/Denizen/`, maintaining directory structure.

 The following config options should be set in `Denizen/config.yml`:
 - `Commands/WebServer/Allow: true`